decred/dcrstakepool/README.md

 dcrstakepool is a minimalist web application which provides a method for allowing users to purchase tickets and have a pool of wallet servers redeem and vote on the user's behalf.

 ## Version History
+- 0.0.4 - Major changes/improvements.
+  * config.toml is no longer required as the options in that file have been migrated to dcrstakepool.conf.
+  * Automatic syncing of scripts, tickets, and vote bits is now performed at startup.
+Syncing of vote bits is a long process and can be skipped with the SkipVoteBitsSync flag/configuration value.
+  * Temporary wallet connectivity errors are now handled much more gracefully.
 - 0.0.3 - More expected/basic web application functionality added.
   * SMTPHost now defaults to an empty string so a stake pool can be used for development or testing purposes without a configured mail server.
 The